JWNicholson/for-real-weather/README.md

  Due to time constraints I avoided Test Driven Developement for the start of this project.

 <h3>Build status -</h3>
-Working & Ongoing.
+Working & Ongoing.I plan to add features later such as:
-I plan to add features later such as:
+   1. Changing the temperature measuremnt radio button to a slider
-    Changing the temperature measuremnt radio button to a slider Converting Wind Direction from degrees to SSE, N, etc.
+   2. Converting Wind Direction from degrees to SSE, N, etc.
-    Dynamically changing backgrounds corresponding to weather data and time of day.
+   3. Dynamically changing backgrounds corresponding to weather data and time of day.

 Code example
 The JSON data -